muhammad2702/orderbook-alpha/README.md

 subtracted from the touch imbalance, so a book whose imbalance was manufactured is not read as real pressure.

-### On anonymity — what this explicitly does *not* claim

-`NSDQ` is not a firm.
-It is the aggregate of every order whose owner chose not to attribute it, and it is routinely a large fraction of displayed size. **You cannot recover who is behind it from Level-2 data, and any tool claiming otherwise is selling something.**

-What *is* recoverable is narrower and stated as such in the UI itself: (a) how anonymous size behaves relative to named size at the same price, and (b) whether the anonymous residual's *algorithmic* fingerprint — lifetime distribution, size quantisation, refill latency, standoff from the touch, two-sided fraction — matches a named MPID's.
-A high similarity score is a hypothesis worth testing.
-It is never an identification, and the panel says so on screen.

----

 ## Statistical honesty